ColeTownsend/Cop-It/README.md

+# News - 03/04/2018
+I will update the extension soon, I restart the project and I remake all the code with a most performant algorythm.

 # Cop-It-Supreme-Bot
 Supreme bot extension for Google Chrome.
 With this bot you can cop any item you want.
 Make with JavaScript, jQuery and Bootstrap 4.